 There are numerous animation styles that you can try out to create and sustain a successful career as a freelance animator.

-However, it is hard to choose between 2D and 3D styles as many questions arrive when working on your project.
-For example, how complex is 3D animation vs. 2D animation?
+However, it is hard to choose between 2D and 3D styles as many questions arise when working on your project.
+For example, how complex is 2D vs 3D animation

 While 2D animation is still considered the more traditional style, 3D animation has become increasingly popular since the 1990s.
 It seems to be increasing in demand across all sectors of the media industry, from gaming and advertising to feature films.
 However, 2D animation is also still a popular animation technique.